-Determination of skin sensitization potential is a critical toxicological endpoint in the safety assessment of novel chemicals.
-Although the Guinea Pig Maximization Test (GPMT) and in vivo Local Lymph node assay (LLNA) have traditionally been used to assess skin sensitization, recent activity has focused on the development of novel alternative assays for the endpoint.
+Determination of skin sensitization potential is a critical endpoint in the safety assessment of raw materials, chemicals, mixtures and formulations.
+Although the Guinea Pig Maximization Test (GPMT) and Local Lymph node assay (LLNA) have historically been used to address this adverse effect, in vitro assays have been developed and validated in order to replace these resource-intensive animal tests.

-Please contact us for information on these skin sensitization assays and how they may be used as part of an integrated testing strategy within your existing testing program.
+Please contact us for further information on our capabilities and how they may be used as part of an integrated testing strategy within your existing testing program.